eagmon/eagmon.github.io/about.md

 where I worked with [Randy Beer](https://rdbeer.pages.iu.edu).
 There, my research was funded by an NSF IGERT on the Dynamics of Brain-Body-Environment Systems in Behavior and Cognition.

-My research involves applying many computational models and machine learning to map and interpret complex biological data, automate the construction of models in computational biology, and speed up the rate of collective scientific progress in the field of cellular biology.
+My research involves combining computational modeling methods and machine learning to map and interpret complex biological data, automate the construction of models in computational biology, and speed up the rate of scientific progress in the field of cellular biology.
 Within that domain, my work has focused on whole cells, metabolism, lipid membranes, and neural systems.
-I am interested in quantifying and controlling the viability of organisms – whether it is in cell development and death, in adaptation, in medicine, or in the origins of life.
+I am interested in quantifying and controlling the viability of organisms – whether it is in cell development and death, in adaptation, in medicine, or at the origins of life.

 ### Research keywords
 computational systems biology,
-multi-scale modeling and simulation, machine learning, complex adaptive systems, artificial life, embodied cognition
+multi-scale modeling and simulation, cell biology, machine learning, complex adaptive systems

 ### Contact me